 Government contracts are primarily dependent upon the U.S. defense budget.
-During recent years, the Company's sales have been augmented by increased defense spending, including supplemental appropriations for operations in Iraq and Afghanistan.
-However, future defense budgets could be negatively affected by several factors, including U.S. Government budget deficits, administration priorities, U.S. national security strategies, a change in spending priorities, the complete withdrawal from Afghanistan, and the reduction of military operations in other parts of the world.
+During recent years, the Company's sales were augmented by increased defense spending, including supplemental appropriations for operations in Iraq and Afghanistan.
+However, future defense budgets could be negatively affected by several factors, including U.S. Government budget deficits, administration priorities, U.S. national security strategies, a change in spending priorities, and the reduction of military operations around the world.
 Any significant decline or redirection of U.S. military expenditures could result in a decrease to the Company's sales and earnings.